The Intentional Creator’s Manifesto

 Introduction: In a world dominated by ingesting large amounts of information that we don't use, we stand for intentional creation.
 This manifesto speaks to an expressive internet that inspires purpose collectively.
-By taking accountability for the trajectory of our digital sphere, we can build a more balanced online ecosystem.
+By taking accountability for the trajectory of our digital sphere, we can build a more balanced online ecosystem- one that is worth belonging to.
+Through mindful engagement; we aim to transform passive consumption into meaningful interaction.

 We believe in: